larpo1/lavanda-website/src/pages/blog/2020-05-11-what-will-happen-to-summer-2020-in-the-uk.md

   <p><strong>Be responsible</strong></p>

   <span style="font-weight: 400;">"Safe &amp; Healthy" will be the mantra of the new traveller.
 Ensure to provide clear information on when and how your property is cleaned, ready to share at a moment&rsquo;s notice.
+For guidance around cleaning procedures, see <a href="https://news.airbnb.com/en-us/airbnbs-enhanced-cleaning-initiative-for-the-future-of-travel/" target="_blank" rel="noopener">Airbnb's Enhanced Cleaning Protocol</a> or <a href="https://www.vrma.org/safehome" target="_blank" rel="noopener">VRMA's SafeHome Cleaning Guidelines</a>.
 If you have yet to embrace technology to keep this information in real-time, now is the perfect opportunity.
 Travellers (and possibly governments) will likely expect to see your operation is handled through time-stamped logs and strong audit trails.</span><span style="font-weight: 400;"><br /><br /></span></li>

   <li style="font-weight: 400;">